-The Robert Frost Charter School's Board of Trustees will be the guardian of the school's Mission and will work to establish the School, monitor its health and viability, advocate for the School and its students whenever possible, and assess, with regularity the Mission's relevance and vitality.
-The seven to nine-member Board of Trustees will govern the Robert Frost Charter School with statutory responsibilities pursuant to RSA 194-B: 5 for "general supervisory control and authority over operations of the charter school."
+The Robert Frost Public Charter School's Board of Trustees will be the guardian of the school's Mission and will work to establish the School, monitor its health and viability, advocate for the School and its students whenever possible, and assess, with regularity the Mission's relevance and vitality.
+The seven to nine-member Board of Trustees will govern the Robert Frost Public Charter School with statutory responsibilities pursuant to RSA 194-B: 5 for "general supervisory control and authority over operations of the charter school."

 Trustees will represent the diversity of stakeholders with a personal interest in the School's success, including school families, area colleges, business leaders and community members.
 Selection will be based on personal and professional background as well as a commitment to the School's Mission, support and sustainability.
 The Board of Trustees will be comprised of a minimum of seven (7) and maximum of nine (9) members.
-A minimum of two (2) and maximum of four (4) people will represent families of children attending the School; a minimum of three (3) and maximum of seven (7) Trustee positions will be for business community members, local community members, and/or educational σ philanthropic sponsors.
-Teachers and the School Administrator will be ex officio board members.
-They will attend meetings and have a voice, but will not have a vote or attend executive sessions.
+A minimum of two (2) and maximum of four (4) people will represent families of children attending the School; a minimum of three (3) and maximum of seven (7) Trustee positions will be for business community members, local community members, and/or educational or philanthropic sponsors.
+The School Administrator (HOS) will be an ex officio board member.
+The School Administrator (HOS) will attend meetings and have a voice, but will not have a vote or attend executive sessions.